 The counselor would also teach the couple communication and conflict resolution skills and establish guidelines around talking about the other parent in front of the child.
 The couple would be educated on how making negative comments about a parent causes harm to the child.

-If co-parenting counseling is ordered by a judge, then it cannot be covered by health insurance.
-When counseling is mandated, a court order will typically state who pays for treatment.
-For example, it may stipulate that both mother and father are responsible for 50%, or it may require one parent to cover most or all of the costs.
+Health insurance will not cover co-parenting counseling if a judge orders it, and the court order typically states who pays for treatment.
+For example, a court may stipulate that both mother and father are responsible for 50% or require one parent to cover most or all costs.

-The cost of co-parenting counseling may range from $100 to $250 or more per session.
-The cost may depend upon the counselor’s qualifications, experience, and geographical location.
-Providers who hold a master’s degree (MA or MS) may charge around $100 to $150 per session, while those with a doctorate degree (PhD or PsyD) may charge $150 to $250 per session.
+The cost of co-parenting counseling may range from $100 to $250 per session, depending on the counselor’s qualifications, experience, and geographical location.
+Providers who hold a master’s degree (MA or MS) may charge around $100 to $150 per session, while those with a doctorate (PhD or PsyD) may charge $150 to $250 per session.

 People seeking co-parenting counseling on their own without a court referral may be able to use health insurance to pay.
-This will depend on whether the counselor is able to diagnose one of the parents with a mental health condition, since this is required for insurance reimbursement purposes.
-If you’re able to use insurance to cover co-parenting counseling, then you may be responsible for a copay, deductible, or coinsurance fee.
+This will depend on whether the counselor can diagnose one of the parents with a mental health condition since this is required for insurance reimbursement.
+If insurance covers co-parenting counseling, you may be responsible for a copay, deductible, or coinsurance fee.

 How to Find a Co-parenting Counselor

-For couples who are required to attend co-parenting by the court, a judge may provide a referral for a co-parenting counselor or advise the couple to find a counselor on their own.
-To find a co-parenting counselor, you can conduct a search for counselors and therapists who are licensed in your state and specialize in working with divorce and parenting issues.
+For couples who are required to attend co-parenting by the court, a judge may provide a referral for a co-parenting counselor or advise them to find a counselor on their own.
+To find a co-parenting counselor, you can search for counselors and therapists licensed in your state who specialize in working with divorce and parenting issues.

-Start your search online, through your health insurance company, or through an online therapist directory, which allows you to customize your search to find therapists that work with specific issues.
+Start your search online through your health insurance company or an online therapist directory, which allows you to customize your search to find therapists who work with specific issues.

 Co-parenting counselors are licensed professionals with an educational background in therapy, counseling, social work, or psychology.
 This includes social workers, marriage and family therapists, professional counselors, and psychologists.
-They are required to complete a master’s or doctorate degree and have a certain number of supervised hours of experience.
+These providers complete a master’s or doctorate and have a certain number of supervised hours of experience.

 While there’s no co-parenting counselor certification, most co-parenting counselors have specialized training in divorce mediation, parenting education, and/or family therapy.

-You may be wondering what to expect and how to prepare for co-parenting counseling.
-Don’t hesitate to write your questions down beforehand and ask the counselor either prior to or during your first appointment.
+You may wonder what to expect and how to prepare for co-parenting counseling.
+Don’t hesitate to write your questions down beforehand and ask the counselor before or during your first appointment.

-Six questions to ask before beginning co-parenting counseling are:
+Below are questions to ask before beginning co-parenting counseling:

 - How can I prepare for my first session/subsequent sessions?